Table of Contents

 - Common Mistakes to Avoid When Applying for a GMAT Scholarship

-What is a GMAT Scholarship and How Does It Work?
+What is a GMAT Scholarship for Indian Students?

-- Diversity-based scholarships – Designed to support candidates from diverse backgrounds and geographies
+- Diversity-based scholarships: Designed to support applicants from different nationalities, backgrounds, industries and life experiences.

 Top GMAT Scholarships for Indian Students (2026)

-A GMAT scholarship for indian students can reduce your study abroad cost by ₹10–80 lakh or more, depending on the school and your profile.
-Top business schools offer merit-based and diversity scholarships to candidates with strong GMAT scores, leadership potential, and clear career goals.
-While a 700+ GMAT improves your chances, the final decision depends on your overall application strength.
+A GMAT scholarship for Indian students can reduce study-abroad costs through partial tuition support, full tuition funding or additional living-cost assistance, depending on the school, scholarship and applicant profile.
+Top business schools offer merit-based, need-based and diversity scholarships to candidates with competitive GMAT scores, leadership potential and clear career goals.
+While a strong score can improve the academic side of your application, most schools do not publish a scholarship-specific GMAT cutoff, and the final decision depends on your overall application strength.

-Below is a curated list of the best GMAT scholarships for 2026, including funding amount, expected GMAT score, and deadlines to help you make informed decisions.
+Below is a curated list of the best GMAT scholarships for 2026, including the funding amount, official GMAT policy and application deadline to help you make informed decisions.

 Highest Value Scholarships (Quick View)